 S1 - One of two potential storage areas for the second stage bootloader.

 The public key hashes are not compiled in with the source code of the bootloader sample.
-Instead, they are stored in a separate memory region through a process called provisioning.
+Instead, they must be stored in a separate memory region through a process called provisioning.

-By default, the bootloader sample will automatically generate and provision public keys for the specified private key.
+By default, the bootloader sample will automatically generate and provision public key hashes directly into the bootloader HEX file, based on the specified private key and additional public keys.

 If you choose to do so, use the Python scripts in